MADE IN MANITOBA

 donna turk - fiddle

 Donna Turk recently moved to Forget, SK where she has opened a new music studio with her husband.
 Donna started playing the violin at the age of 4 and at 11 became a member of the world renowned Calgary Fiddlers.
 After high school Donna moved to Ontario where she studied Violin Performance at the University of Western Ontario.
 Donna has been teaching both fiddling and classical violin for over 25 years.
 She was the Artistic Director of the Bow Valley Fiddlers from 1997-2014.
-In 2012 she started adult fiddle classes at Mount Royal University.
 Donna’s love of teaching and working with both children and adults are being recognized nationally and she spends much of her time travelling to teach at workshops across Western Canada and NWT.
+She is a favourite at fiddle camps all over Canada, and we are so happy to have her back!

 Patti Kusturok - fiddle